Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 - Wait several minutes after the bear leaves before you move.
 Give the bear enough time to gather its cubs, which may be hiding in trees or bushes.

-- Look around and listen carefully to ensure that the bear is no longer close by before getting up and walking away from the area.
+- Listen carefully to ensure the bear is no longer nearby before getting up and walking away from the area.

 Curious or Predatory Bears